kkpattern/immu_editor_gdc/README.md

 The `todo/data.py` contains the data model of the todo app.

 The `todo/view.py` contains all the view classes of the todo app.

+### level

+The `level` directory contains all the level designer related code.

+The `level/data.py` contains the data model of the level designer.

+The `level/view.py` contains all the view classes of the level designer.

 ## Assets